nirbhay221/Generative-AI-PDF-Extractor/README.md

  Full-stack application that combines the power of Python and TypeScript.
-Utilizing Pinecone, Redis, and SQLite databases, users can seamlessly upload, query, and manage PDF documents.
+Utilizing Pinecone for vector embedding, Redis for optimized Celery parallel processing, and SQL  for custom history , users can seamlessly upload, query, and manage PDF documents.
 The platform incorporates dynamic improvements driven by user feedback, enhancing the querying experience over time.

 Features
 PDF Upload and Query: Users can effortlessly upload and query PDF documents, ensuring a user-friendly experience.
 It also uses Langfuse for tracing the whole workflow of the following project.